My Capital One Credit Card Strategy: Three Rewarding Cards

 • Capital One sometimes pulls credit from all three bureaus, though that shouldn’t be a big deal one way or another, in my opinion

-• Applying for Capital One business cards shouldn’t count as a further card toward Chase’s 5/24 limit, if that’s a consideration
+• Applying for some Capital One business cards shouldn’t count as a further card toward Chase’s 5/24 limit; specifically, the Capital One Spark Cash Plus (review) and Capital One Venture X Business (review) don’t count toward that limit, while other Capital One business cards do

 Which Capital One cards do I have?

-While I have well over two dozen credits, I “only” have four Capital One cards:
+While I have around two dozen credits, I “only” have three Capital One cards:

 Capital One cards earn me great travel rewards